asg017/unofficial-observablehq-compiler/README.md

 <a href="#compile_cell" name="compile_cell">#</a>compile.<b>cell</b>(<i>contents</i>)

 Returns an object that has `define` and `redefine` functions that would define or redefine variables in the given cell to a specified module. `contents` is input for the [`parseCell`](https://github.com/observablehq/parser#parseCell) function.
 If the cell is not an ImportDeclaration, then the `redefine` functions can be used to redefine previously existing variables in a module.
+This is an asynchronous function because if the cell is an import, the imported notebook is fetched.

 ```javascript
 let define, redefine;